 From time to time, the Board of Ethics (hereinafter, the "Board") determines that members, certificate holders, and certified assistants can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
 Issues in Ethics statements are intended to heighten sensitivity and increase awareness.
 They are illustrative of the Code of Ethics (2016) and/or the Assistants Code of Conduct (hereafter, "Code of Conduct") are intended to promote thoughtful consideration of ethical issues.
 They may assist members and certificate holders in engaging in self-guided ethical decision making.
 These statements do not absolutely prohibit or require specified activity.
 The facts and circumstances surrounding a matter of concern will determine whether the activity is ethical.

 For the protection of the public and to assist members in appreciating both the scope and limits of ethical responsibilities in their chosen profession, the ASHA Bylaws provide for the creation and maintenance of a published Code of Ethics.
-The Bylaws—specifically, Article VIII, 8.3 Board of Ethics—also provide a means for holding members accountable to the standards set out in the current Code of Ethics.
+The Bylaws—specifically, Article VII, 7.3 Board of Ethics—also provide a means for holding members accountable to the standards set out in the current Code of Ethics.

 Many members and/or certificate holders of ASHA hold licenses or certificates issued by a state licensure board or a teacher certification agency, allowing them to practice in that state.
 These boards or agencies may also require adherence to an ethical code or code of conduct.
 Consequently, ASHA members, certificate holders, and certified assistants often come under the jurisdiction of separate and independent codes of professional conduct that, although generally similar in intent and in principle, may vary in their specific provisions, requirements, and prohibitions.
 It is the responsibility of professionals to familiarize themselves with all applicable codes and regulations.